looker-open-source/looker-explore-assistant/README.md

 ## Setup

-Getting started involves:
+Getting started involves (*in this order*):

-- Frontend Setup - setup Looker Extension Framework Applications by following [these instructions](./explore-assistant-extension/README.md).
 - Backend Setup - setup the GCP backend for communicating with the Vertex API [using these instructions.](./explore-assistant-backend/README.md)
 - Example generation - generate a list of examples and upload them to BigQuery [using these instructions.](./explore-assistant-examples/README.md)
+- Frontend Setup - setup Looker Extension Framework Applications by following [these instructions](./explore-assistant-extension/README.md).

 The local cloud function backend and example generation require some python packages.
 It is recommended to create a python virtual environment and install the dependencies: